 Volume 1: TEST (2011)

-Our first collaboration was a quiz that assessed whether you were in and made you feel like you were out.
+Our first collaboration was a quiz that assessed whether you are in or out.

 Contact us at dorkin.andrew@gmail.com